 The Good Stuff – Duty Free Fags and Booze

-If the UK leaves the EU with ‘no deal’, Brits holidaying in or visiting EU countries could once again find themselves limited on what they can bring back from Spain to standard ‘duty-free’ limits.
-However, given that Tenerife is outside of the EU for ‘tax purposes’ and duty-free limits already apply between the Canary Islands and the UK, there is likely to be no change whatsoever for bargain-seeker drinkers and smokers visiting Tenerife.
+Brits holidaying in or visiting EU countries once again find themselves limited on what they can bring back from Spain to standard ‘duty-free’ limits (e.g. 200 cigarettes).
+However, given that Tenerife has always been outside of the EU for ‘tax purposes’ and duty-free limits already apply between the Canary Islands and the UK, there is likely to be no change whatsoever for bargain-seeker drinkers and smokers visiting Tenerife.
 However, most canny visitors to the Canary Islands know that fags and booze are invariably cheaper in local supermarkets than at the airport Duty Free shops anyway.